 Interesting speech, yes?
 Now, no one is encouraging you to go out and deliberately fail.
 What Ms. Rowling suggests is that we shouldn’t be so afraid of failure that we don’t take risks.

-If that Ms. Rowling’s speech hasn’t convinced you that failure can be a good thing, that failure is part of life, read KM Huber’s blog, The Way to Fall Apart.
+If Ms. Rowling’s speech hasn’t convinced you that failure can be a good thing, that failure is part of life, read KM Huber’s blog, The Way to Fall Apart.
 It’s a lovely post and reminds us all that falling apart is necessary for things to come together.

 But failing and falling apart are scary.
 So we look for some way to make it come together.
 Aren’t we all guilty of sometimes avoiding the possibility of failure by trying to make everything perfect?
 And wouldn’t you know it, Seth Godin had something to say about Polishing Perfect.